opentelekomcloud-docs/enterprise-dashboard/doc/alerting/source/userinterface.rst

 Alert service provides a lightweight UI to check existing alerts and create new alerts.

 After accessing the service, you will see the Landing page.
-It list all alerts created against the contract/account.
+It lists all alerts created against the contract/account.
 User can edit or delete alerts from this page by clicking the icons in the column "Actions".